 All axles are equipped with E-Z Lube hub covers allowing for simplified maintenance between bearing inspection periods.
+Use caution if greasing bearings with this feature.
+When pumping grease into the bearings you should see old grease returning out through the hole in the hub cover.
+If grease does not return out the hub cover hole it may indicate a bad axle seal.
 Your dealer can perform brake and wheel bearing inspections and maintenance for you if you prefer.